 Our neighbor’s German Shepherd (GSD) has regular grooming appointments, which made me wonder how different their coats must be to need such special care.
-After talking with my neighbor, I decided to post about the things you should do (and not do) to make sure your GSD stays healthy and looks good.
+After talking with my neighbor, I wanted to share their suggestions of what you should and shouldn’t do to help keep your GSDs fur healthy.

-In this blog post, we’ll go over the 10 dos and don’ts of caring for a German Shepherd’s coat.
+In this blog post, we’ll go over 10 dos and don’ts of caring for a German Shepherd’s coat and list some of the best grooming tools.

 Are German Shepherds high maintenance?